svenkatreddy/qr-filetransfer/README.md

 # qr-filetransfer
-Transfer files over wifi (or) internet from your computer to your mobile device by scanning a QR code without leaving the terminal using node.js
+Transfer files over wifi (or) internet from your computer (or vice versa) to your mobile device by scanning a QR code without leaving the terminal using node.js

 [![Build Status](https://travis-ci.org/svenkatreddy/qr-filetransfer.svg?branch=master)](https://travis-ci.org/svenkatreddy/qr-filetransfer)